Algorithms for group isomorphism via group extensions and cohomology: The strategy

 \paragraph{Central-radical groups.} Similarly, by considering cohomology rather than actions we will see in the following how to handle central-radical groups.
 An elementary way of manipulating the 2-cohomology classes yields an $n^{O(\log \log n)}$-time algorithm for groups with central radicals.
-For a subclass of groups with central radicals, a more detailed understanding of 2-cohomology classes (Lemma~\ref{lem:prod}) helps establish two polynomial-time algorithms under (natural) fixed parameters in Theorem~\ref{thm:ecentradwsoc}.
-In particular, singly exponential algorithms for \lincode and for \cosetint enter inevitably in the algorithm for Theorem~\ref{thm:ecentradwsoc} (2).
+For a subclass of groups with central radicals, a more detailed understanding of 2-cohomology classes (Lemma~\ref{lem:prod}) helps establish the polynomial-time algorithms in Theorem~\hyperref[thm:ecentradwsoc]{C}=\ref{thm:ecentradwsoc}.
+In particular, singly exponential algorithms for \lincode and for \cosetint enter inevitably in the algorithm for this theorem.

+\paragraph{Summary.} In summary, although the strategy we propose will rarely solve the problem completely, even for a restricted class of groups, it has the virtue of quickly dispensing with structural issues to highlight the needed algorithmic tactics.